elastic/apm/specs/agents/logging.md

 * **Environment**: This block is optional but for supportability reasons it should be provided.
 * **Configuration**: This block mandatory and contains a minimum set of relevant configuration values.

+**Note** that this specification does not prescribe a specific format to be used for creating the log messages.
+It is up to the implementing agent to chose a format (e.g. ecs-logging format).

 ### Agent

 On startup, all APM agents MUST log basic information regarding their technology (language, runtime),